Blu3wolf/BMS-Docs/Acronyms.md

 JDAM | Joint Direct Attack Munition | Old bombs with new GPS guidance kits.
 JETT | Jettison |
 JFS | Jet Fuel Starter | Small gas turbine used to start the main engine.
+JIZ | JSOW In Zone | HUD Symbology that displays when target in range of flight path.
 JMR | Jammer | ECM Jammer pod.
 JOKER || Used as a warning of getting near to BINGO fuel.
 JSOW | Joint Stand Off Weapon | AGM-154 IAM.
 JSTARS | Joint Surveillance Target Attack Radar System | E-8 ground battle management and C3 aircraft.
 KCAS |Knots Calibrated Air Speed | CAS in Knots - see CAS. kHz | KiloHertz | A unit of measurement of frequency equal to 1,000 Hz.